-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2016, or

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission File Number 1-7724

-Snap-on Incorporated

-(Exact name of registrant as specified in its charter)

-Delaware (State of incorporation) 39-0622040 (I.R.S.
-Employer Identification No.)

-2801 80th Street, Kenosha, Wisconsin (Address of principal executive offices)

-53143 (Zip code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class

-Name of each exchange on which registered

-New York Stock Exchange

-Common stock, \$1.00 par value New Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗷 No 🗆

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes 🗆 No 🗷

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \square No \square

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in a definitive proxy or information statement incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer 🗵 Accelerated filer 🗆 Non-accelerated filer 🗆 Smaller reporting company 🗆

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗷

-The aggregate market value of voting and non-voting common equity held by non-affiliates (excludes 503,411 shares held by directors and executive officers) computed by reference to the price (\$158.00) at which common equity was last sold as of the last business day of the registrant's most recently completed second fiscal quarter (July 2, 2016) was \$9.1 billion.
+$\boxtimes$ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended Decembe er 31, 2016, or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF T THE SECURITIES EXCHANGE ACT OF 1934 Commission File Number 1-7724 Snap-on Incorp porated (Exact name of registrant as specifie Delaware (State of incorporation) 39-0622040 (I.R.S.
+Employer Identification No.) 2801 80th Street, Kenosha, Wisconsin (Address of principal executive offices) 53143 (Zip code) (262) 656-5200 (Registrant's telephone number, includi ng area code) Securities registered pursuant to Section on 12(b) of the Act: Title of each class Common stock, \$1.00 par value Name of each exchange on which registered New York Stock Exchange Securities registered pursuant to Section 12 2(g) of the Act: None dicate by check mark if the registrant is a well-known seasoned at.
+Yes $\boxtimes$ No $\square$ issuer, as defined in Rule 405 of the Securities Indi dicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes $\square$ No $\boxtimes$ Exc dicate by check mark whether the registrant (1) has filed all reports required change Act of 1934 during the preceding 12 months (or for such shorter ped (2) has been subject to such filing requirements for the past 90 days.
+Ye riod that the registrant was required to file such reports), Inte dicate by check mark whether the registrant has submitted electronicall teractive Data File required to be submitted and posted pursuant to Rule 4 preceding 12 months (or for such shorter period that the registrant was required.)
+05 of Regulation S-T (§232.405 of this chapter) during con dicate by check mark if disclosure of delinquent filers pursuant to Item 4 ntained herein, and will not be contained, to the best of registrant's kno corporated by reference in Part III of this Form 10-K or any amendment to t wledge, in a definitive proxy or information statement repo dicate by check mark whether the registrant is a large accelerated filer, a porting company.
+See the definitions of "large accelerated filer," "accelerate the Exchange Act. ed filer" and "smaller reporting company" in Rule 12b-2 Indi Large accelerated filer Accelerated filer Non-accelerated licate by check mark whether the registrant is a shell company (as defined in the company) (as defined in the company). e aggregate market value of voting and non-voting common equity he rectors and executive officers) computed by reference to the price (\$158.0)